Oonoonba

 Oonoonba lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, the estimated population for the Oonoonba statistical area (Lv2) is around 2,251.
-This reflects an increase of 201 people since the 2021 Census, which reported a population of 2,050.
-The change is inferred from AreaSearch's resident population estimate of 2,242 in June 2024, based on examination of ABS's latest ERP data release and an additional 16 validated new addresses since the Census date.
-This level of population equates to a density ratio of 875 persons per square kilometer.
-The area's growth rate of 9.8% since the 2021 census exceeded both its SA4 region (6.9%) and SA3 area, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 46.0%.
+As per AreaSearch's analysis of ABS population updates and new addresses validated within the suburb of Oonoonba, the estimated population as of February 2026 is around 2,251.
+This figure represents an increase of 201 people since the 2021 Census, which reported a population of 2,050.
+The change is inferred from AreaSearch's resident population estimate of 2,242 following examination of the latest ERP data release by the ABS in June 2024 and an additional 16 validated new addresses since the Census date.
+This results in a population density ratio of 875 persons per square kilometer, which is relatively consistent with averages seen across locations assessed by AreaSearch.
+The suburb's growth rate of 9.8% since the 2021 census exceeded both the SA4 region (7.1%) and the SA3 area, positioning it as a growth leader in the region.
+Interstate migration contributed approximately 46.0% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Considering projected demographic shifts, an above median population growth is projected for Australian non-metropolitan areas.
-The Oonoonba (SA2) is expected to expand by 514 persons to 2041, reflecting a gain of 22.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Future population trends indicate an above median growth projection for national non-metropolitan areas, with the suburb expected to increase by 522 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 22.3% over the 17-year period.

 Frequently Asked Questions - Population